bensonjose/Mini-Wikipedia/README.md

 <br>

 Working:<br>
-You can enter an input(can be your area of interest) and it will get you the information*(will fetch you a summary related to the input provided).<br>
+You can enter an input(can be your area of interest) and it will get you the information*(will fetch you a summary relevant to the input provided).<br>
 <br>

 The 2 main modules that I've used in this project are:<br>